ThomasArts/SecurityTraceExtraction/README.md

    $ cd signal_extract

-   $ bash scripts/start_noise_c.sh                       # Starts noise-c command
+   $ bash scripts/start_noise_c.sh                       # Start the noise-c command in one shell

-   $ rebar3 as test shell
+   $ rebar3 shell                                        # Starts erlang in another shell

-   > signal_extract:noisy_trace("enoise.trace").         % Saves trace in file enoise.trace

-   > signal_extract:analyze_trace_file("enoise.trace").  % Analyzes trace file

-As an alternative try the check:check_and_generate(Handshake,TraceFileName) function which checks a worked through example.
+   % Execute a protocol handshake using the XK pattern, save the resulting trace in
+   % enoise.trace, and analyse the resulting trace:
+   > check:check_and_generate("XK","25519","ChaChaPoly","BLAKE2b","enoise.trace").

+For more debugging output try instead:

+   $ rebar shell --config config/logger.config